eljusto/mountebank-redis-repository/README.md

 # mountebank-redis-repository

-Plugin for [Mountebank](https://github.com/bbyars/mountebank?ysclid=lb2811rutl60384091) to distributedly store imposters in Redis Database.
+Plugin for [Mountebank](https://github.com/bbyars/mountebank?ysclid=lb2811rutl60384091) that allows to store imposters distributedly using a Redis database.

 ## Usage